ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

      - ``module M`` (no dots in ``M``)
      - of the set of names composed under the single-component module name ``M``, append all to ``Z.Y.X``'s export set

-Composed single-component module names
+Note: Composed single-component module names
-   Due to the mechanics of imports discussed later, the single-component module names are different from multi-component module names in that they can contain a sum of exports from different modules.
+   Due to the mechanics of imports discussed later, the single-component module names are different from multi-component module names in that they can contain a sum of imports from different modules.

    This fact, though, does change nothing in our calculations.